Vermicompost and Worms

 Contact us here to order and for more information.

-Pick up your order at Sunnyside Farm at 44th & Vallejo during our Saturday morning Farm Market.
+Please order ahead and choose when you can pick up your order at Sunnyside Farm (44th & Vallejo) during our Saturday morning (9:30-noon) or Wednesday Evening (5-7pm) Farm Market.